Goldbludgeon/clearsavedposts/README.md

 Give it a random name.
 Doesn't matter.

 You need to fill in the "Redirect URI" field with something so go ahead and put 127.0.0.0 in there.

+Make sure you select "script" and not "web app."

 Save it. <br/><br/>